 After having completed the Adagio - which took him great pains and effort - on 30 November 1894 he fell seriously ill again and on 9 December last sacraments were administered for the second time.
 At Christmas he was able to play on the organ in the monastery of Klosterneuburg, but on his way back to Vienna he suffered a pleurisy attack again, fulminating into pneumonia the very next month.
 The resulting shortness of breath made it impossible to ascend the stairs of his home in the Heßgasse in Vienna.
 In February Anton Meißner asked the Count Liechtenstein to provide new quarters without stairs for his master.
-On 4 July (1895) Bruckner moved to the Kustodenstockl (lodge) at the Belvedere estate, where he would remain until his death.
+On 4 July (1895) Bruckner moved to the Kustodenstöckl (lodge) at the Belvedere estate, where he would remain until his death.

-Anton Bruckner (centre), his brother Ignaz (entrance), housekeeper Kathi Kachelmayer and the physicians Richard Heller and Leopold Schrötter (back facing the camera), and Kathi's daughter Ludowika Kutschera (behind Dr. Schroetter - she is barely seen) at the Kustodenstockl, Belvedere, Vienna, 1896
+Anton Bruckner (centre), his brother Ignaz, housekeeper Kathi Kachelmayr and the physician Leopold Schrötter (with hat) at the Kustodenstöckl, Belvedere, Vienna, 1896